-- For an application, please call the Admissions office at 800.759.2727 between 8:00 a.m. and 5:00 p.m.
+1. For an application, please call the Admissions office at 800.759.2727 between 8:00 a.m. and 5:00 p.m.
 Monday through Friday.
-The application is also available on the internet at www.centralpenn.edu. - Ask your high school guidance office to mail your official transcript directly to the Admissions office.
-A Graduate Equivalent
+The application is also available on the internet at www.centralpenn.edu.

-- Diploma (GED) or Pennsylvania Home School Diploma is also acceptable.
+- Ask your high school guidance office to mail your official transcript directly to the Admissions office.
+A Graduate Equivalent Diploma (GED) or Pennsylvania Home School Diploma is also acceptable.
 Continuing Education students order transcripts at the time of their interview. - 3.
-Admission consideration is based upon a written 500-word essay on student's work ethic, high school grade performance, and requires a personal interview at the College campus.
-Admission for students over 21 years of age is based upon application, 500-word essay on student's work ethic, high school and/or college performance, and a required interview. - 4.
+Admission consideration for daytime students is based upon a written 500-word essay on student's work ethic, high school grade performance, and requires a personal interview at the College campus.
+Admission for evening or online students is based upon application, high school and/or college performance and an interview. - 4.
 In some cases, the Admissions Committee may accept a student under a probationary status.
 This means that you must achieve no less than a "C" average (2.0 GPA) during your first term at Central Penn and complete the B.A.R.T.
 (Building Academic Responsibility Together) Program, in order to be retained as a student. - 5.
 Your application and official transcript(s) will be reviewed as soon as we receive them.
 You will be notified of your acceptance or next step in the admissions process within one week of our receiving all materials.